alibaba/bifrostui/packages/bui-core/src/Breadcrumb/index.en-US.md

 ---
 group: Navigation
-name: Breadcrumbs
+name: Breadcrumb
 ---

-# Breadcrumbs
+# Breadcrumb

-Display the position of the current page in the system hierarchy and be able to return upwards.
+Displays the current page's location within the system hierarchy and allows navigation back up.

-## Code demonstration
+## Code Demos

-### Basic usage
+### Basic Usage

-The simplest usage.
+The simplest way to use it.

 ```tsx
 import { Breadcrumb } from '@bifrostui/react';